Providing pastoral support to staff, students and families

 - Link families to community resources and services by providing information about support and services available through community groups, including church groups.

 The Pastoral Care Worker does not promote or discriminate on the grounds of any particular ideology, but works to enable a supportive, inclusive and caring environment within the school for all students.

-Ms Fiegert is based in YES but works across the school and wider community.
 Contact and appointments can be made through the YES Centre on 8647 3320.